Skip to content

 Tip – Passcode is shared between devices

-Contrary to device-specific SDK passcodes, the passcode used with WebAuthn is not tied to the device passkeys and technicaly not used to access the passkeys.
-Therefore the passcode is not device-specific; if a User has multiple WebAuthn devices enrolled, a single and unique passcode is used for all of them.
+Contrary to device-specific SDK passcodes, the passcode used with WebAuthn is not tied to the device passkeys and technically not used to access the passkeys.
+Therefore, the passcode is not device-specific; if a User has multiple WebAuthn devices enrolled, a single and unique passcode is used for all of them.

 With SCA proof

-If your user alrady knows their passcodes, use the following request with a delegated_end_user JWT.
+If your user already knows their passcodes, use the following request with a delegated_end_user JWT.

 bash